OctopusDeploy/blog/blog/2024-10/inside-devops-felix-brunet-girard/index.md

 This post is the next in our [Inside DevOps series](https://octopus.com/blog/tag/Inside%20DevOps), where we share lessons learned from those on the frontlines of DevOps.

-Hear from [Félix Brunet Girard](https://www.linkedin.com/in/felixbrunetgirard/), Lead DevOps Specialist with TELUS Health (TELUS Santé) – a global health and wellbeing provider.
+Hear from [Félix Brunet Girard](https://www.linkedin.com/in/felixbrunetgirard/), Lead DevOps Specialist with TELUS Health (TELUS Santé), a global health and wellbeing provider.

 **What is DevOps to you?
 How do you define it?**